ccb-hms/workbench-python-workshop/episodes/home-02-objects.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How can I read tabular data?"
+- "What is an object?"

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Import the Pandas library."
+- "Define objects."
-- "Use Pandas to load a simple CSV data set."
+- "Use an object's methods."
-- "Get some basic information about a Pandas DataFrame."
+- "Call a constructor for an object."

 ::::::::::::::::::::::::::::::::::::::::::::::::